hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

 ### Promotion of Full Node to Validator Node

+* Perform these steps only when your node is completely **synced** with the testnet.
 * Acquire some **$HID** tokens.
 Use the faucet channel of Hypersign Protocol's Discord Server from [here](https://discord.com/channels/777575858075861033/1024638479818293318)
 * Perform the following validator creation transaction.